unframework/s3-password-agent/README.md

 * either point download links directly at `http://<heroku-server>/go/<your-file-path>`
 * or add the widget script `http://<heroku-server>/s3-link-agent.js` and then point links to `#s3/<your-file-path>`

+Ensure that Auth0 app settings include `http://<heroku-server>` in the CORS origin list, otherwise logins will fail.

 That's it.

 ## Simple Local Email + PIN Auth